A Hundred Years After Keynes

 - The drag on profit from trade deficits had already halved by the 2008 global financial crisis.

-Decompose those three structural shifts through the Kalecki identity, allocating each component’s contribution per dollar of pre-tax corporate profit, averaged by decade:
+Decompose those three structural shifts through the Kalecki identity, allocating each component’s contribution per dollar of after-tax corporate profit, averaged by decade:

 | Decade | Avg Profit ($B) | Investment | Govt Deficit | Net Exports | −Personal Saving |